sbordelais-dev/citizeng/README.md

 > Note: A `basic` user can be removed from the users database by any `super` user.
 The `master` user cannot be removed from the users database.
 ### Password save strategy
-User password is never directly saved in the users database.
-To do so, sha512 is used to hash passwords before saving:
+User's password is never directly saved in the users database.
+To do so, sha512 is used to hash it before saving:
 ```JavaScript
 function sha512(userpassword, salt){
   var hmac = crypto.createHmac('sha512', salt);